tda-in-ml/tda-in-ml.github.io/cfp.md

 submission to another venue.
 Please mark such papers accordingly upon submission.
 The page limit for these submissions is 4 pages.

-Accepted papers and extended abstracts will be presented as brief talks of 5--7 minutes length.
-Authors will also have the option to present their work in a live session.
+Selected papers will be presented as brief 'spotlights' of 3 minutes length.
+All authors of accepted papers will have the option to present their work in a live session.

 This workshop is **non-archival**; even though all accepted papers will be available on OpenReview, there are *no* formally-published proceedings.